ferllop/narciso/README.md

 - title: the title of that web config.
 Will be printed on logs.
 String.
 Mandatory
 - useInTests: To use this web when launching the tests.
 Optional.
 Boolean.
 If not provided, the first web found for the provider will be used.
 - url: The url of the starting point from where to start scraping.
 String.
 Mandatory.
 - timeout: Time in milliseconds to wait for a response after some action.
 Number.
-Mandatory.
+Optional.
+If not provided the default will be 30000 milliseconds (30 seconds).
 - ignoreReviews: Ignore the reviews that not comply some policy.
 Object.
 Optional.
 If not provided all the reviews will pass the validation.
   It can have the following fields, all optional:
   -- byAuthorName: exclude reviews with this author names.
 String Array.
 Optional.
+If not provided all author names are valid.
   -- byMinimumCharactersCountInContent: exclude reviews with the content shorter than the provided here: Number.
 Optional.
+If not provided even empty content is valid.
   -- byMinimumRating: exclude reviews with the rating lower than the provided.
 Number.
 Optional.
+If not provided even a rating of 0 is valid.

 All this fields will be followed by the specific ones.